Brazil top judges back graft probe despite concern over Lula's detention

 Justice Rosa Weber late on Friday rejected a request by Lula’s lawyers to suspend investigations into real estate assets and the ex-president’s institute, which police allege he and his family likely used to launder money stolen from Petrobras.

 The pressure on Rousseff and Lula shows no sign of abating.
-Local media have reported on a spate of new plea bargains by senior politicians that could further ensnare the government.
+Local media has reported on a spate of new plea bargains by senior politicians that could further ensnare the government.

-IstoE news magazine on Thursday published alleged testimony by Workers’ Party Senator Delcidio Amaral claiming that Rousseff and Lula both directly benefited from corruption.
+IstoE newsmagazine on Thursday published alleged testimony by Workers’ Party Senator Delcidio Amaral claiming that Rousseff and Lula both directly benefitted from corruption.
 He alleged Rousseff had tried to hamper the investigation.

 The president strongly denied the reported accusations on Friday.